-Wilkes University subscribes to the belief that the primary responsibility for financing the cost of higher education rests with the student and his or her family, and Wilkes is committed to providing resources to make that cost affordable.
-Toward that end, the University maintains an extensive program of need-based and merit-based financial assistance in the form of scholarships, grants, loans, and part-time employment to assist qualified students.
-This program is made possible by substantial annual gifts from generous friends and alumni of the University, which are combined with a variety of funding types provided by the federal and state governments.
+Wilkes University subscribes to the belief that the primary responsibility for financing the cost of higher education rests with the student and his or her family, but Wilkes remains committed to providing resources to make the cost of earning a degree affordable.
+Toward that end, the University maintains an extensive program of loans.

-Financial assistance for qualified students is awarded in the form of financial aid packages, which consist of a combination of grants, scholarships, loans, and employment opportunities.
-All students are encouraged to apply for both need-based and merit-based financial assistance.
+Financial assistance for qualified students is awarded in the form of financial aid packages, which consist of loans.
+All students are encouraged to apply for financial assistance.

-Students with questions about financial aid or students seeking applications for financial aid should contact the Student Services Center or Admissions Office.
-More detailed information regarding the financial aid programs and requirements is included in the Consumer's Guide to Financial Aid, Costs, and Charges at Wilkes University, which is also available at the Financial and University the Wilkes Web Site Aid Office on (go to http://www.wilkes.edu/pages/132.asp).
+Students with questions about financial aid or students seeking applications for financial aid should contact the Student Services Center or Admissions Office representative at the nearest Wilkes office.
+More detailed information regarding the financial aid programs and requirements is included in the Consumer's Guide to Financial Aid, Costs, and Charges at Wilkes University, which is also available at the Financial Aid Office and on the Wilkes University Web Site (go to www.wilkes.edu/pages/132.asp).